jameskolwolf1/Vector.io/README.md

 Response:
 ```
 [
     {
- "id": 1,
- "solution": "1.  **Verify Correct Cable Connection**:
- Ensure the DP cable is properly connected to both the
- source device (computer, graphics card, etc.) and
- the display.
-Make sure the cable is fully seated in
- both ports."
+        id: 53,
+        computerComponents_id: 9,
+        text: "Overheating / High Temperatures: The Ryzen 7000 series processors can generate significant heat, so ensure the CPU cooler is adequate.
+Upgrade the cooling solution to a high-performance air cooler or liquid cooler if necessary.
+Ensure there is good case airflow by adding or repositioning fans inside the case to improve ventilation.",
     },
 ]
 ```
 **Get /Posts**
 - Get will get the list of Post

 Parameters:
-- id: Post id, Comment id, and ComputerComponent id as a number
+- id: Post id and ComputerComponent id as a number
 Response:
 ```
 [
     {
- "id": 1,
- "ComputerComponent_id": 1,
+        id: 1,
- "comment_id": 1,
+        computerComponents_id: 1,
- "title": "Black screen with audio problem, I was trying to
- fix the DP but it's not working",
- "Post Date": 45534546745,*-+
+        title: "No Signal Detected: Why is My Monitor Not Working?",
+        description: "I’ve got a new DP cable, but my monitor shows No Signal.
+Everything’s plugged in correctly.
+Could the cable be bad, or is there a DP version issue here?
+Any suggestions would help!",
+        post_date: timestamp.toISOString().slice(0, 19).replace('T', ' '),
     },
 ]
 ```
 **Post  /Posts**